-I am not sure at exactly what point in my recovery that it
+I am not sure at exactly what point in my recovery that

-years later before I would understand its' huge significance in my life.
+was years later before I would understand its' huge significance in my life.

 At the time it was just a blessed relief.

 I went to a meeting at my home group in Studio City.
-I was feeling
+I was

-do that anymore so I went to a meeting.
+I couldn't do that anymore so I went to a meeting.

 My friends name was Steve.
-He hadn't been my friend for very long
+He hadn't been my friend for

-to know him, and like him, now that we were both in recovery.
+of getting to know him, and like him, now that we were both in recovery.

 He saw how up tight I was and asked me to go outside with him.